-5.3 Collect Available Data and Models for Each Sector Needing Projections sector of interest.
+5.3 Collect Available Data and Models for Each Sector Needing Projections

+For each sector needing projections (and in particular for the priority sectors), air agency staff should collect and review growth and control information.
+The sources of such information depend upon the sector of interest.
 Some data resources and approaches are available and provided here, and new data and approaches will become available subsequent to the publication of this document.
 The information provided here is a snapshot of information that will grow and adapt over time, and emissions modelers should seek out such new information as part of this step.